Operator Dynamics in Brownian Quantum Circuit: Relation of Squared Commutator to the Mean Height

-We specialize to the spin-$\frac{1}{2}$ model and take $W = \sigma^x$ at site $0$.
+For clarity, we specialize to the spin-$\frac{1}{2}$ model, taking $B_j$ to be product of Pauli matrices and $W = \sigma^x$ at site $0$.
+Then the cross term vanishes, and we organize the sum in order of height

+We notice that the commutator is an anti-hermitian operator and minus sign makes $C(t)$ positive.
 As we assume in the text, $|\alpha_j(t)|^2$ for each basis $B_j$ with height $h$ are equal.
-This is by definition true for the Brownian quantum circuit model in this paper.
+This is by definition true for the Brownian quantum circuit model.
 Under this assumption

 Those basis non-commutative with $B_j$ must have $\sigma^{y,z}$ at site $0$, and there are $2 \times 3^{h-1} { N-1 \choose h-1}$ such basis, which contributes equally.
 So

 where we have chosen the convenient normalization factor $\frac{8 \tr(\I) }{3\mathcal{N}} = 1$.